Outreach Service Opportunities

 Service Trip, Haiti (Outreach)

 In the past, ASHS students have participated in an Archdiocesan sponsored trip to Haiti with Dr. Mortel, head of the Missions Office of the Archdiocese of Baltimore and founder of Les Bons Samaritains School in Haiti.
 In addition, for several years, Archbishop Spalding has supported outreach in Haiti through food collections, monetary donations, and student sponsorships.
 In light of our history, we have a Spalding-sponsored pilgrimage to Haiti.
 While our connection to Haiti is strong in material support, it is our intent to allow our students the opportunity to grow in both relationship with the people of Haiti and in first-hand knowledge of their circumstances.
 For, it is when we enter into relationship and immerse ourselves in a culture, a true transformation of the heart and mind may take place.
 Spots are limited.
-Applications and trip information sheets are available in the Campus Ministry office and under Campus Ministry/Forms & Applications on Haiku.
+Applications and trip information sheets will be available in February 2015 in the Campus Ministry office and under Campus Ministry/Forms & Applications on Haiku.